 Keel-billed toucans are monogamous.
 They nest in natural or woodpecker-made cavities in trees.
 A female toucan lays between 1 to 4 eggs.
 The eggs are incubated by both parents in 16 to 20 days.
 The chicks remain in the nest for 8 to 9 weeks so that their beaks may fully form.

-Mainly composed of a variety of forest fruits but occasionally eats small animals (frogs for instance) and eggs when available.
+Mainly composed of a variety of forest fruits but occasionally eats small animals (like frogs) and eggs when available.

-From Mexico in the north, south through Central America to North of Colombia and North East Venezuela.
-It occurs on both coasts of Honduras.
+From southern Mexico through Central America to north of Colombia and northeast Venezuela.

 They inhabit humid, open rainforests and second growth woodland areas usually along rivers and streams.